-For the period of July 1, 2023, to June 30, 2024, a Research and Educational Support fund of $150,000 will be allocated to the Provost’s Office and expended for the purposes of professional development, to include:
+In each year of the agreement, a Research and Educational Support fund of $150,000 will be allocated to the Provost’s Office and expended for the purposes of professional development, to include:

 1. A $150,000 pool from which individual awards of up to $500 will be made to bargaining-unit members who are active in research.
 Out of those funds, a total of $37,500 will be reserved exclusively for support of non-tenure-track faculty and librarians.
 All awards from the research support fund are subject to the qualifications and limitations described in Section 26.6.2 of the current collective bargaining agreement; provided that, if the total applications described in this paragraph exceed the respective pool, the Union and the University shall determine how the pool(s) shall be apportioned among those faculty members who had applied for funds in accordance with this paragraph.
 The funds referred to in this paragraph must be expended during this fiscal year.

-2. In Fiscal Year 2024, an additional $45,000 pool of funding shall be allocated to and distributed by the Provost’s office in consultation with the FSU to support anti-racism activities for faculty and librarians.
-The consultation referenced here will consist of the following: Upon request by the Union, the parties will meet no later than May 31st of each calendar year, unless agreed otherwise by the parties, to review and discuss options for the expenditure in the current fiscal year of the $45,000 allocated to racial justice initiatives for that fiscal year.
-These options will be designed to support the racial justice priorities of the University within the allocated $45,000 budget.
+2. In each year of the agreement, an additional $100,000 pool of funding shall be allocated to and distributed by the Provost’s office in consultation with the FSU to support anti-racism activities for faculty and librarians.
+The consultation referenced here will consist of the following: Upon request by the Union, the parties will meet no later than May 31st of each calendar year, unless agreed otherwise by the parties, to review and discuss options for the expenditure in the current fiscal year of the $100,000 allocated to racial justice initiatives for that fiscal year.
+These options will be designed to support the racial justice priorities of the University within the allocated $100,000 budget.
 Additionally, both the union and the administration may propose initiatives and programs consistent with this guidance.
-Upon the conclusion of consultation among the parties as to how the $45,000 racial justice initiative funding will be spent during the fiscal year, the provost will provide final approval and the parties will advise relevant offices in the university as needed to implement the agreement.
+Upon the conclusion of consultation among the parties as to how the $100,000 racial justice initiative funding will be spent during the fiscal year, the provost will provide final approval and the parties will advise relevant offices in the university as needed to implement the agreement.
 Upon request, the administration will provide a final accounting of how funds were utilized upon conclusion of the fiscal year.
-Once the $45,000 payment is allocated, , no further payment will be owed under this provision.
+Once the $100,000 payment is allocated, no further payment will be owed under this provision.

 3. If, on June 1st in each fiscal year of the contract, there remain unspent funds from any of the pools described in 26.6.1(b), the unspent funds will be transferred to the Healey Library budget.

-In the year of the agreement, an annual Travel Fund of up to $325,000 f to reimburse tenured or tenure-track faculty members, librarians, and Clinical Assistant Professors, Clinical Associate Professors, and Clinical Professors in the Manning College of Nursing and Health Sciences for eligible travel expenses incurred in presenting their research, scholarship, or creative activity at conferences.
+In the year of the agreement, an annual Travel Fund pay unit members for eligible travel expenses incurred in presenting their research, scholarship, or creative activity at conferences.
 Reimbursement shall not exceed

-$1,150 per person per year of this Agreement.
-The funds for this program will be allocated to and administered by the Provost’s’ Office.
+$1,500 per person per year of this Agreement.
+The funds for this program will be allocated to and administered by the Provost’s’ Office and may be paid either as a reimbursement or paid in advance by the university.
 The criteria for accountability and expense eligibility in effect and provided to the Union in 2012 will continue to be applied for the life of this Agreement.

+The University will pay all costs related to visas and Green Cards for international faculty and librarians and their partners and dependents.

+The University will provide information to all international faculty and librarians, including new hires, about visa options and the implications of applying for different visas.

+The university will make a faculty member or librarian financially “whole” in cases where an external fellowship does not cover the employee’s full salary.